 Here you will find information on passenger control, fines, procedures for fine imposing, how and where to pay them, and how to avoid them.

-Controllers check that passengers have valid tickets and, if the passenger has a discount ticket, documents proving his right to the discount.
+Passenger inspectors check that passengers have valid tickets and, if the passenger has a discount ticket, documents proving his right to the discount.

 For a Passenger who does not have a valid ticket, the Controller draws up an administrative offence (lt.
 AN) protocol, which imposes a fine.